 In an effort to develop professional skills, regular attendance is required of all students.
 Students are expected to be in their class promptly in the morning, after break, and after lunch.
 If it is necessary to be absent due to illness or emergencies, all students are to notify the faculty member as soon as possible prior to the start of class, as is expected in the workplace.
-Students may be eligible to have up to 10% of the hours in a program per pay period as excused absences.
-LTC employs a Student Retention Specialist who works with students and faculty to track attendance, assists in developing strategies to improve attendance, and coordinates make-up time.
+Some programs have more rigid requirements for attendance.
+LTC recognizes that students may face extenuating circumstances that could negatively impact their attendance.
+In such cases, LTC employs a Student Retention Specialist who works with students and faculty to track attendance, to collaborate in developing strategies to improve attendance, and to develop a plan.